How to use contactless

-Use your linked device to pay your fare the same way as you would use it to make any retail transaction.
+Use your device to pay your fare the same way as you would use it to make any retail transaction.

-You must ensure your device has enough battery to complete your journey as Authorised Officers have the right to ask to see your ticket – in this case, the device you tapped on with – at any time.
+You must ensure your device has enough battery to complete your journey as Authorised Officers have the right to ask to see your ticket – in this case, the card or device you tapped on with – at any time.
 If you cannot produce your ticket for inspection by an Authorised Officer you may be issued with a fine of $200 (Maximum $550).

 Contactless cards or linked devices which have just been used to tap on cannot be handed back for any additional passengers to tap on with.

-Why doesn't my card or device work
+Why doesn't my card or device work?

 If the card or device is still not recognised, this means there is an issue with the card you are trying to pay with.
 The Opal reader will display a ‘Card Not Valid’ message with an error number.